dr-jts/recipes/treats/cakes.md

 6. Bake at 375 for 25-30 min
 7. When mostly cool slice in half and spread jam between halves
 8. Sprinkle top with icing sugar
-9. Pour the batter over top of the sliced fruit and smooth the top with the rubber spatula.
-1. Bake for 40 minutes, or until golden brown and a tester inserted into the center comes out clean.
-1. Allow the cake to cool for 5-10 minutes, then remove the sides of the springform pan and invert onto a wire cooling rack.
-2. Carefully lift the bottom of the pan off the top of the cake, sliding a long knife along the pan bottom to loosen any fruit that may have stuck.
-1. Store in an airtight container at room temperature for 3 to 4 days.